Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Acknowledgements

 \section{Acknowledgements}

 We thank Lehman Garrison and the {\sc Abacus} team for providing {\sc Abacus Cosmos} simulation suite.
-We thank Tomomi Sunayama and Chun-Hao To for their helpful suggestions.
-During the preparation of this work, C.Z.~and C.M.H.~are supported by David \& Lucile Packard Foundation award 2021-72096, the Simons Foundation award 60052667, and the NASA award 15-WFIRST15-0008.
-H.W.~is supported by the DOE award DE-SC0021916 and the NASA award 15-WFIRST15-0008.
+We thank Tomomi Sunayama, Chun-Hao To, and the anonymous reviewer for their helpful suggestions.
+During the preparation of this work, CZ and CMH are supported by David \& Lucile Packard Foundation award 2021-72096, the Simons Foundation award 60052667, and the NASA award 15-WFIRST15-0008.
+HW is supported by the DOE award DE-SC0021916 and the NASA award 15-WFIRST15-0008.
+ANS is supported by the DOE awards DE-SC0009913 and DE-SC0020247.

 The computations in this paper were performed on the CCAPP condo of the Pitzer Cluster at the \cite{OSC}.
 We thank the developers for the following software packages: {\sc CAMB}, {\sc emcee} \citep{emcee}, {\sc Corner} \citep{corner}, and {\sc Corrfunc} \citep{Corrfunc}.